 This is a great question, and different poets have different reasons.
 Most commonly though this metrical pattern is chosen because resembles natural speech patterns.
-There are other reasons too, for instance it might makes sense conceptually.
-It could be used to mimic something consistent or unfailingly rhythmic, like the fall of horse’s hooves.
-Or, due to its regularity, be utilized to make a scene appear solemn, serene or even boring.
+There are other reasons too, for instance, it might make sense conceptually.
+It could be used to mimic something consistent or unfailingly rhythmic, like the fall of a horse’s hooves.
+Or, due to its regularity, be utilized to make a scene appear solemn, serene, or even boring.

 There is a well-known example within Shakespeare’s “Macbeth” in which the structure dissipates as Macbeth tries to determine whether or not to kill King Duncan.
 Without iambic pentameter, the lines sound cluttered, and the speaker unsure of himself.
 This was done very intentionally in order to show Macbeth’s fear and anxiety.

 It is more likely than not if you are a consumer of poetry, that you have come across iambic pentameter.
 It is the most common meter in English poetry and many of the best known Elizabethan poets and playwrights, such as William Shakespeare, John Keats, Ben Jonson, and Christopher Marlowe made use of it.
 The latter is thought have influenced Shakespeare through his skillful use of the structure.

 What’s the history of iambic pentameter?

 The first use of iambic pentameter is attributed to Geoffrey Chaucer, the famous writer of the Middle Ages whose best known for The Canterbury Tales.
 The structure was used primarily in the 15th century for the same reason it was used throughout the following centuries— to give order to the English language.
 It elevated a writer’s verse, making the English lines sound more elegant than they would otherwise.